tommaisey/loon/README.md

 test.run()
 ```

-If you prefer, you can push and stop the suite in a single statement, like so.
+If you prefer, you can start and stop the suite in a single statement, using `with`.
 This results in exactly the same output as the first example.

 ```lua